-A wonderful & different experience on every island with white sandy beaches and turquoise waters
+A unique and wonderful experience on every island with white sandy beaches and turquoise waters.

 Scattered like precious jewels over 3,884 square km of clear tropical sea at the top of the Caribbean, the chain of 700 islands, uninhabited cays and large rocks that make up the The Bahamas covers just 13,939 square km of land.
 Formed mainly of flat coral, with just a few gently rounded hills, the highest point in the entire archipelago is just 206 ft.
 But despite this shared topography, the character of each island is as individual as the 300,000 people who live here.

 With each island in The Bahamas offering something different, your best plan is to hop on a plane or push out a boat and visit as many as time allows.
 Sample city living, island-style, by spending a few days in cosmopolitan Nassau with its duty free shops, golf, museums and restaurants.